<< ARI Watch

 Mr. Binswanger’s begins his essay by describing the Globe fiasco.
 He carefully avoids mentioning the hundreds of authentic Abu Ghraib photos (the worst of which have never been shown the public for the same reason given by the Globe).
 Then he says the Globe’s retraction is “lame.”

-Finally he insinuates that the Globe’s owner, the New York Times Company, tried to lie to the public:
+Finally he insinuates that the Globe’s owner, the New York Times Company, tried to fool the public:

-“The Boston Globe is published by the New York Times [sic regarding the italics] Company.
+“The Boston Globe is published by the New York Times Company.
 What consequences will befall the editors of the Globe?
 Probably a reprimand.
 And a wink.”

-In other words, the editors knew the photos were fake all along and the NYT Company was willing to go along with the deception.
+In other words, the editors knew the photos were fake all along and the NYT Company willing went along with the deception.
 How on earth does Mr. Binswanger know this?
 Mystic insight, wishful thinking?
 Mr. Binswanger’s accusation is absurd.

-In all his puffed up concern over a little retracted news story the real story of Abu Ghraib – people tortured at the behest of the Bush administration – just disappears.
-To Mr. Binswanger the fake photos are real, the real ones are blanked out. (*)
+In all his puffed up concern over a little retracted news story the real story of Abu Ghraib – people tortured at the behest of the U.S. administration – disappears.
+To Mr. Binswanger the fake photos are real, the real ones are blanked out.
+[1]

 “ ‘A country at war often resorts to smearing its enemy by spreading atrocity stories—a practice which a free, civilized country need not and should not resort to.
 A civilized country, with a free press, can let the facts speak for themselves.
 But what is the moral-intellectual state of a country that spreads smears and atrocity stories about itself ...?’ ”